 - a.
 The Governors involved in the discipline meeting - b.
-The Local Authority's Exclusions Team, Children's Services.
+The Local Authority's Exclusions Team, Children's Services. - c.
+Social worker and/or Virtual School Headteacher

 The Head will make arrangements for the Governors' Discipline Committee meeting to take place within 15 academy term days of the date of the exclusion.
 A further letter will be sent to parents giving seven days notice of the meeting.
 Normally, three members of the Governing Body will hear the case.
 No Governor who has any prior knowledge of the case will participate in the hearing.
+The child's social worker and or Virtual School Headteacher will be invited to this meeting.